frederic-perez/AmE-dictionary/data/dictionary.md

 __bikeshedding__ _n_ :dart:
 __bilabial__ _adj_ __1__ Produced with the lips close together or touching, as the sounds (p), (b), (m), and (w).
 __bilge__ _n_
+__bilious__ _adj_ /BILL-yus/ Bilious has several meanings, including “angry or bad-tempered” and “sickeningly unpleasant to look at.”
+Its earliest use describes things that are “of or relating to bile.” _The actor has come under fire for his bilious commentary._ _The new homeowners immediately painted over the bilious color scheme._
 __bilk<sup>1</sup>__ _v_ _Durham was guilty of bilking._
 __bilk<sup>2</sup>__ _n_ __1__ A swindle or cheat. _America was the land of bilk and money._ __2__ A person who swindles or cheats.
 __bill-file__